 CREATING AN OVERDRAFT USING YOUR CARD

 An “overdraft” is a negative balance in your Account.
-An overdraft occurs when you do not have enough money in your Account to cover the amount of a transaction and we pay the amount of the transaction instead of declining it or returning it unpaid.
+An overdraft occurs when you do not have sufficient funds in your Account to cover the amount of a transaction and we pay the amount of the transaction instead of declining it or returning it unpaid.
 However, if you overdraw your Account, you must deposit the amount of any overdrafts.
 You also may have to pay a fee.
 For preauthorized recurring payments using a debit card, we have the right to 1) authorize and pay for overdrafts, or 2) decline overdrafts.
 You must repay immediately any overdrafts.

 For additional information about overdrafts, including how you can prevent overdrafts arising from ATM and every day (one-time) debit card transactions, please see your Consumer Account Agreement or other applicable account agreement.